TijwaLtd/gnn_test/docs/Workflow.md

 *   **Flexible Training**: The number of training epochs is no longer hardcoded.
 It can be easily set via the `--epochs` command-line argument.
 *   **Cleaner Model Saving**: The model saving strategy has been simplified.
 The script now saves only `best_model.pth` (for the best-performing model) and `latest_checkpoint.pt` (for resuming training), preventing directory clutter.
 *   **Enhanced Evaluation**: The evaluation script `src/evaluation/test_parity_2.py` now generates three separate parity plots: one for all data, one specifically for equilibrium structures (`forces_parity_EQ.png`), and one for non-equilibrium structures.
 This provides a clear and direct way to verify the fix for the equilibrium noise.
+*   **Robust Data Handling**: The model's `forward` method and evaluation scripts now consistently use `torch_geometric.loader.DataLoader` for efficient batch processing of graph data, ensuring consistent data presentation and improved performance.
+The model's internal calculations for periodic boundary conditions have been refined to correctly handle lattice information.

 ---